The

 main influence and why?'
 Brian says on his website:

 In two words, Jimmy Smith.
 When I first heard the Back at the Chicken Shack album in 1962, I rushed into the record store to ask them, "What the hell is that instrument he's playing?"
 They showed me the record cover and I ended up buying a Hammond Organ.
 Up to that time I played jazz piano in London.
 Playing the organ changed my life around completely.
 Thank you, Jimmy Smith!
 And I must also add that ALL modern organ players owe a debt of gratitude to Jimmy.
-He is really the Daddy of us all!
+He was really the Daddy of us all!

 Brian's site contains many great photos from the Sixties,